Dyalog/OSS-Projects/README.md

 ![GSOCxDyalog Banner](./assets/banner.png)

 ## About Dyalog

+Dyalog delivers an APL-based development environment that allows both subject matter experts and IT specialists to efficiently convert ideas into software solutions.
 Dyalog APL is a high-performance implementation of the APL programming language, renowned for its expressive syntax and mathematical elegance.
 Designed for problem-solving, rapid prototyping, and concise code expression, Dyalog APL is widely used in domains like finance, analytics, and engineering.
+We also focus on tooling for this language.

 Learn more on the Dyalog [Homepage](https://www.dyalog.com) or check out the [Documentation](https://help.dyalog.com).

-## For discussions and questions:

-- Each project idea has a post in the discussions tab where the idea can be discussed
-- There is an open track in the discussions where any interested mentee can add their own ideas and based on our mentor availability we can accept the ideas

 ## Discussions and Community

 ### Community Discussion Channels
+- **[GitHub Discussions](https://github.com/Dyalog/GSOC/discussions)**: Participate in structured discussions about GSoC projects, share your ideas, and engage with mentors and peers.
 - **[APL Orchard](https://apl.chat)**: A chat room dedicated to learn and teach APL, and to ask and answer questions about both golfing and general coding in APL.
-- **[GitHub Discussions](https://github.com/Dyalog/GSOC-Ideas/discussions)**: Participate in structured discussions about GSoC projects, share your ideas, and engage with mentors and peers.

-### How to Get Involved
-- **Project-specific Discussions**: Each finalized project idea will have a dedicated post in the GitHub Discussions tab.
-- **Open Idea Submissions**: Got your own project idea?
-Share it in the open discussion track on GitHub.
-Based on mentor availability, we may guide and accept community-proposed ideas.

 ## Learn Dyalog APL